Subscriber numbers generate contributions that support scholarships for workshops.

 The term physiological disorder distances itself from the hostility of mental illness but even that is inadequate, as is psychophysiological or the Bio-Psycho-Socio-Spiritual model.
 A disorder is the consequence of the simultaneous mutual interaction of mind, body, spirit, and emotions – a complementary condition which, in lesser severity, is discomfort.
-Obviously, we are concerned with pathology here and not the state of someone’s appearance or our son’s bedroom.
-In such cases, we would have to prefix disorder and illness with a complementary clarification – preferably not mental.
+They are, for all intents and purposes, emotional dysfunctions.

-Disorders and discomforts are conditions that can result in functional impairment which interferes with or limits one or more major life activities.
+Disorders and discomforts can result in functional impairment which interferes with or limits one or more major life activities.
 Both are what used to be called neuroses, and both are correctible through the same basic processes.
 It’s a matter of severity.
-Discomfort is a condition that impacts our quality of life, a disorder is a diagnosable condition that impacts our quality of life.
+Discomfort is a condition that impacts our quality of life; a disorder is a diagnosable condition that impacts our quality of life.
 The disease model of mental healthcare labels the latter a mental illness or disorder.

-There are two types of disorders: neuroses and psychoses.
+There are two measures of emotional dysfunction: neuroses and psychoses.
 When someone sees, hears, or responds to things that are not actual, they are experiencing a psychotic episode.
-3% of Americans have or will experience a psychotic episode in their lives, less than 1% have a psychotic disorder.
+3% of Americans have or will experience a psychotic episode in their lives, and less than 1% have a psychotic disorder.
 The rest of us are neurotic.
 Everyone has moderate-and-above levels of anxiety, stress, and depression.
-We are all disordered to some extent.
+We are all emotionally dysfunctional to some extent.

-Research shows that 89% of disorder onset happens in adolescents due to heredity or experienced detachment, exploitation, and or neglect.
-In rare cases of narcissism and PTSD where onset happens later in life, the susceptibility originates in childhood due to some physical, emotional, or sexual disturbance.
+Research indicates roughly 90% of onset happens in adolescents due to heredity or experienced detachment, exploitation, and or neglect.
+In rare cases of narcissism and PTSD where onset happens later in life, the susceptibility originates in childhood due to physical, emotional, or sexual disturbance.

 Anything that interferes with a child’s social development is detrimental to adolescent and adult emotional health.
 Childhood/adolescent abuse is a generic term to describe a broad spectrum of experiences that interfere with optimal physical, cognitive, emotional, and social development.
 It could be hereditary, environmental, or due to some traumatic experience.
 The cumulative evidence that childhood and adolescent occasions and events are the primary causal factor in lifetime emotional instability has been well-established.